 Iron: Supporting Oxygen and Energy for Growth

-The NIH confirms that iron deficiency is one of the most common nutrient deficiencies in U.S. children, especially in teenage girls.
+The NIH has noted that iron deficiency is among the most common nutrient shortfalls in U.S. children—teenage girls especially.

 - Lean beef